Pankajbawane/NetworkSpectator/README.md

 ## Safety and Release Builds

-Because NetworkSpectator captures and displays sensitive network information, you should **limit it to debug builds only**.
-Wrap your integration points with `#if DEBUG` so nothing leaks into release builds.
+Because NetworkSpectator captures and displays network information, you should **limit it to debug builds only**.
+Wrap your integration points with `#if DEBUG` to ensure nothing leaks into release builds.

 ### Recommendations:

-- Avoid shipping any implementation using NetworkSpectaror in production
+- Never ship NetworkSpectator in production builds
-- Consider guarding with `#if DEBUG` and/or internal feature flags
+- Always guard with `#if DEBUG` and/or internal feature flags
-- Avoid NetworkSpectator initialization in release configurations
+- Ensure NetworkSpectator is not initialized in release configurations

 ### Example: